« The support of the former communist countries of the Eastern Europe for the United

 was followed in the 90s by the inability of the EC to contain the ethnic conflicts in

 which got stuck in the mud the states of ex-Yugoslavia.
-In brief, the strong involvement of the United States in

 the European policy turned out to be essential if post-communist Europe wished to resolve